 The Vice-Chancellor and President is the chief executive officer of the University and is accountable to the University Council for the day to day management of the University.Click here to read more about the Vice-Chancellor and President.

-The University's four faculties comprise several schools and centres.
+The University's three faculties comprise several schools and centres.
 Faculties operate across campuses and are responsible for developing and delivering courses, while schools are generally based on a single campus and carry responsibility for teaching subjects.

 The Faculty Deans are: